TM312/mllrs.io/content/articles/deploying-using-terraform-google-cloud.md

 	gsutil mb -p $(PROJECT_ID) gs://$(PROJECT_ID)-terraform

 ```
-<small class="text-gray-600">In a similar fashion you may add commands to create further buckets required by your app, for instance to store user assets.<small>
+<small>In a similar fashion you may add commands to create further buckets required by your app, for instance to store user assets.</small>

 We run the command as <code class="bg-gray-800 text-gray-100 rounded p-1">make create-tf-backend-bucket</code>